crashoverride777/swifty-rate/README.md

 ## Usage

-- Step 1: Add the import statment when you installed via cocoa pods.
+- Add the import statment when you installed via cocoa pods.

 ```swift
 import SwiftyRate
 ```

-- Step 2: Request review
+- Request review

 As Apple describes in the documentation for SKStoreReviewController